-That is until I watched Netflix's new cooking mini-series Salt, Fat, Acid, Heat starring chef and food writer Samin Nosrat.
-Curiously enough, I found myself craving the bean and roasted veggie salad that she prepares in the "Heat" episode.
-Since the recipe is not yet featured on the website, I took to Pinterest to find something similar and landed on this roasted veggie salad from food blogger, Wallflower Kitchen.
+That is until I watched Netflix's cooking docuseries "Salt, Fat, Acid, Heat" starring chef and food writer Samin Nosrat.
+Curiously enough, I found myself craving the bean and roasted veggie salad Nosrat prepares in the "Heat" episode.
+Feeling inspired to recreate it, I took to Pinterest to find something similar and landed on a roasted veggie salad from food blogger, Wallflower Kitchen.
 Read on below to toss together your own roasted veggie salad, using Wallflower Kitchen's recipe as a guide.

 Containing just deliciously roasted veggies, quinoa, lentils, spices, kale, and a homemade tahini dressing, the recipe wasn't so difficult that my novice cooking skills wouldn't be up for the challenge.
-I didn't follow the recipe exactly—instead, I roasted cinnamon-topped sweet potatoes and cauliflower mixed with onions, nixed the lentils and stuck with the quinoa, added corn to the mix, and topped the salad with walnuts, pumpkin seeds, and almonds for an added crunch.
+I didn't follow the recipe exactly—instead, I roasted cinnamon-topped sweet potatoes and cauliflower mixed with onions, nixed the lentils and stuck with the quinoa, then added corn to the mix, and topped the salad with walnuts, pumpkin seeds, and almonds for added crunch.

 My secret ingredient was Cobram Estate's California select olive oil from their first harvest of the year, which I drizzled over the roasted veggies and the kale, corn, and quinoa mixture.
 It's so delicious I could literally drink it by itself; I've never tasted an olive oil so good.